Community Forge

 • Goal: To produce over 50% of the community's food

-• Animal Husbandry: Dedicated, well-ventilated spaces for chickens and goats for eggs, milk, and fertilizer
+• Animal Husbandry: Dedicated, well-ventilated spaces for chickens and goats for eggs, milk, and fertilizer.
+These spaces should be designed with waste management and humane conditions in mind.

 21,780 - 32,670 sqft 10-15%